 Today’s businesses are made up of a hybrid workforce.
 According to the Society for Human Resource Management’s (SHRM) 2019 Annual Benefits Survey, only 27% of companies allowed full-time remote work.
 In 2020, almost overnight, 42% of office workers in the U.S. became full-time telecommuters.
-While some employees are counting down the days until the office reopens, many embrace the newfound flexibility and comfort that comes with working from home.
-A recent PricewaterhouseCoopers survey found that 89% of executives expect more than 30% of employees will continue to work remotely at least one day a week post-pandemic, while 55% expect more than 60% of the workforce to do so.
+While some employees are counting down the days until the office reopens, many embrace the newfound flexibility and comfort of working from home.
+A recent Pricewaterhouse Coopers survey found that 89% of executives expect more than 30% of employees will continue to work remotely at least one day a week post-pandemic, while 55% expect more than 60% of the workforce to do so.
 Clearly, the hybrid workforce is here to stay.

 So, how can HR teams maintain a cohesive employee experience for a distributed workforce?
 By asking employees what they want and need.
 That's where employee surveys come in.

 Many remote employees often feel out of sight, out of mind.
-But, they are as much a part of your company as any other employee and deserve to have the same experience as the in-office team – with a few at-home tweaks, of course.
+But they are as much a part of your company as any other employee and deserve the same experience as the in-office team – with a few at-home tweaks, of course.
 Because their experience is so unique, the best course of action is to ask how your company can help them.
 Using Culture Amp’s heatmap feature, you can compare your remote team’s engagement survey results to the results of in-office employees and gain powerful insights into what areas of the remote experience you’re nailing and which can be improved.

 Remote workers often miss out on in-office bonding and company events.
 Encouraging managers to spend the first few minutes of every meeting to shoot the breeze with remote employees or schedule “just to connect” meetings can help recreate the office banter remote teams often miss out on and give everyone time to connect socially.
-When you have a scheduled team event, taking the time to send your remote staff a care package or gift card so they can have their own celebration can go a long way.
+When you have a scheduled team event, sending your remote staff a care package or gift card so they can have their own celebration can go a long way.
 Here at Culture Amp, we give all our employees a quarterly stipend to have dinner with a coworker.
 This lets our employees meet up (safely) with other coworkers in their city and allows them to meet someone new or develop an existing relationship further.

 To some people, this arrangement might seem like the best of both worlds, but alternating between home and the office can be mentally taxing in its own way.
 Wherever they’re working on any given day, an employee should feel connected to and supported by your organization.

-How to accommodate all employees
+How to accommodate all employees in a hybrid workforce

 Regardless of whether your employees are remote, in-office, or a mix of both, there are a few overarching ways you can ensure everyone has a great experience working for your company:

-Security and IT: Ensuring you have strong IT and security measures in place will allow employees to get the tech support they need and keep your corporate secrets safe.
+- Security and IT: Ensuring you have strong IT and security measures in place will allow employees to get the tech support they need and keep your corporate secrets safe.

 - Communication: Prioritizing communication and hosting regular all-hands meetings ensures all your employees are aligned and up-to-date on company news.